 I really enjoyed sharing the space with him – good conversation and laughter.
 I take a picture before I go with his ‘sombrero helmet’ made especially for the unforgiving New Zealand sun and I’m on my way.

 The air is cool as I head straight uphill.
 The forest dense with little to see but trees, mostly huge gnarly beeches with Sideshow Bob ferns scattered at their feet.
-These ferns are tough, like plastic to the touch and snag at my hands, so I put on gloves.
+These ferns are tough, like plastic to the touch snagging at my hands.
+I put on gloves.

 The going does not feel all that easy today.
 I’m tired and my tachycardia revs up.
 I take it slow, seeing light and thinking it’s the top, only to be sent along another ridge.